HIV Treatment

 What is HIV drug resistance?

-In some cases, HIV drug resistance can reduce the effectiveness of multiple drugs in a class of HIV medicines.
+In some cases, HIV drug resistance can reduce the effectiveness of multiple drugs in a drug class of HIV medicines.
 For example, resistance to the nucleoside reverse transcriptase inhibitor (NRTI) emtricitabine can cause resistance to lamivudine or other NRTIs.

 What is drug-resistance testing?